bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Background

-           Phylogeography is the study of the genetic structure of species within or between geographic regions If populations are geographically distant from each other, gene flow is usually reduced and both populations accumulate mutations independently, which increases genetic distance between taxa
+           Phylogeography is the study of the genetic structure of species within or between geographic regions.
+           If populations are geographically distant from each other, gene flow is usually reduced and both populations accumulate mutations independently, which increases genetic distance between taxa.
-           If gene flow continues between geographically distant populations, or if they share a common ancestor from which they recently separated, their genetic distance is comparatively small
+           If gene flow continues between geographically distant populations, or if they share a common ancestor from which they recently separated, their genetic distance is comparatively small.

            .. note::
               In the course of a Master's thesis, a student investigates the relationships of two populations of the oribatid mite `Steganacarus magnus` (SM) from Germany (D) and France (F).
 To understand the relationships between the two populations, the student sequenced the COI mitochondrial gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (see distance matrix under **Exercise**).